 Where to Get Your Bike in Hamburg?

 I rented my first Hamburger bike from Swapfiets.
 It is a contract with no time limit and I can have it as long as I want.
 The monthly charge for my type of bike is €19.00 which is automatically taken from my card.
 Getting the bike was super easy — you just order the bike online with a pick-up date and then just pop-in, provide your ID card or passport, test the bike and then you just have fun!

 Eppendorf to Strand Pauli through Harbour Takes 36 Minutes

 What a lovely first bike tour in Hamburg it was!
 Passing the stunning district of Eppendorf, chilling at the lovely Alster and having a tasty beer at a beach club really made my day.

 All the city trip took us around 4,5 hours and it was totally satisfying.
 The journey itself from Eppendorf to Strand Pauli is 36 minutes (without breaks) — you couldn’t do it any faster by taking a train or a bus.

 I’m thrilled to explore Hamburg on bike and can’t wait for another bike tour!
-I hope you found here a few useful tips and inspiration for your next bike trip across the ‘Schönste Stadt der Welt’ — Hamburg.
+I hope you found here a few useful tips and inspiration for your next bike trip across one of the best cities in Germany and the ‘Schönste Stadt der Welt’ — Hamburg.